Commercial content | 18+ | T&C's Apply

 There is always a wide range of choices when it comes to Southampton betting odds.
 From Southampton F.C odds to win the league to odds for Southampton to be relegated, there are plenty of Southampton F.C odds to take advantage of.

 Southampton Football Club are a current Premier League club located on the South Coast of England.
-After being promoted in the 2011/2012 season, their current run of consecutive Premier League seasons is now five.
+After being promoted in the 2011/2012 season, their current run of consecutive Premier League seasons is now seven.
 Southampton Football Club are one of the founder members of the Premier League.

 Southampton F.C history begins in 1885.
 Members of the St. Mary’s Church of England Young Men’s Association founded a football team, and this team became known firstly as St. Mary’s Y.M.A and later St. Mary’s F.C.

 The club were awarded a place in the Southern League in 1894, and with that the club name changed again.
 Now known as Southampton St. Mary’s, the club won the Southern League in 1897.
 Following that league victory, the club name was altered and the teams became known simply as Southampton F.C.

 Southampton entered a successful period in the late 1890’s and early 1900’s.
 The club won a further six Southern League titles in 1897, 1898, 1899, 1901, 1903 and 1904.

 During this period of Southern League title wins, the club moved to a new stadium.
 Called the Dell, Southampton F.C would play their home games here for the next 103 years.

 Following 22 years in the Southern League, Southampton were awarded a place in the new Football League Third Division in 1920.
 In 1921, they gained promotion to the Second Division.
 Their 1922/1923 was strange in the sense that the club finished with 14 wins, 14 draws and 14 defeats and their goals for and against record was exactly the same as each other.